 Hypnotherapy and Depression

 Depression is a mood disorder and it’s much more common than you’d think.
-In fact MIND, the mental health charity, believes that around one in four people in the UK will suffer depression every year.
-Despite this, it’s much misunderstood, is often seen signal of personal weakness, and not everyone who experiences it recognises what they’re going through.
+In fact MIND, the mental health charity believes that around one in four people in the UK will suffer depression every year.
+Despite this, it’s much misunderstood, is often seen as a signal of personal weakness, and not everyone who experiences it recognises what they’re going through.

 How do I know if I'm depressed?

 Although depression ranges from mild to severe, it's more than feeling 'down' or 'sad' for a few days.
 It's one of those conditions which affects each of us differently, but you might have depression if you

 - feel sad, hopeless ('what's the point?') or deeply unhappy

 - can't be bothered to do things you used to enjoy

 - feel tearful or find yourself crying for no specific reason

 - find concentrating on things more difficult than usual

 - change your behaviour patterns around food, sleep, sex,